SkiBig3 Snow School Team

 ARABELLA BARRIO | SKI

-I was born and raised in New Zealand of British parents.
-I have skied every year since the age of three in the mountains of the Southern Alps around Wanaka.
-In the 2023-24 winter season, I gained my CSIA level 1 and 2 Ski Instructor qualifications in Banff.
-I then spent the Southern Hemisphere winter instructing at Rainbow Ski Area, New Zealand.
-I particularly enjoyed teaching beginner and intermediate skiers of all ages and took great pleasure in introducing others to the mountains, seeing them become confident in the sport I love so much.
-I am thrilled to return to Banff to continue my instructing career.
+I was born and raised in New Zealand to British parents and have been skiing in the Southern Alps around Wānaka every year since the age of three.
+During the 2023–24 winter season, I earned my CSIA Level 1 and Level 2 Ski Instructor certifications in Banff.
+I then spent the Southern Hemisphere winter instructing at Rainbow Ski Area in New Zealand before returning to Banff to join the SkiBig3 Snow School team.

 BRENT SAWATZKY | SKI